eriklindquist/bfast_python/README.txt

 TIF OUTPUTS
 The scripts provide the following tif outputs

+- stored_time_series/[name of input]/[number of tile]/bfast_outputs.tif
+    This is a 2-band raster with Band 1 containing breakpoints in decimal year format.
+Band 2 contains magnitude.
+Raster is same width/height as original raster.

+#### At the moment, none of these other outputs are produced
 - breaks_indexed
     Indexes of the breaks, base output of bfastmonitor_GPU. -1 denotes no break is found. -2 denotes absence of enough data to find breaks.
 - breaks_binary